Winchester, Virginia: 18th century

 The settlement of Winchester began as early as 1729, when Quakers such as Abraham Hollingsworth migrated up (south) the Great Valley along the long-traveled Indian Path (later called the Great Wagon Road by the colonists) from Pennsylvania.
 He and others began to homestead on old Shawnee campgrounds.
 Tradition holds that the Quakers purchased several tracts on Apple-pie Ridge from the natives, who did not disturb those settlements.
 The first German settler appears to have been Jost Hite in 1732, who brought ten other families, including some Scots-Irish.
 Though Virginia was an Anglican colony, Governor William Gooch had a tolerant policy on religion.
 The availability of land grants brought in many religious families, who were often given 50 acre plots through the sponsorship of fellow-religious grant purchasers and speculators.
 As a result, the Winchester area became home to some of the oldest Presbyterian, Quaker, Lutheran and Anglican churches in the valley.
-The first Lutheran worship was established by Rev. John Casper Stoever Jr., and Alexander Ross established Hopewell Meeting for the Quakers.
+The first Lutheran worship was established by Rev. John Casper Stoever Jr. and Alexander Ross established Hopewell Meeting for the Quakers.
 By 1736, Scots-Irish built the Opequon Presbyterian Church in Kernstown.

 A legal fight erupted in 1735 when Thomas Fairfax, Sixth Lord Fairfax came to Virginia to claim his land grant.
 It included "all the land in Virginia between the Rappahannock and the Potomac rivers", an old grant from King Charles II which overlapped and included Frederick County.
 It took some time for land titles to be cleared among early settlers.

-Founding

-By 1738 these settlements became known as Frederick Town.
+By 1738, these settlements became known as Frederick Town.
 The county of Frederick was carved out of Orange County.
 The first government was created, consisting of a County Court as well as the Anglican Frederick Parish (for purposes of tax collection).
 Colonel James Wood, an immigrant from Winchester, England, was the first court clerk and had been a surveyor for Orange County, Virginia.
 He contracted for his own home Glen Burnie homstead around 1737, and it may have been used for early government business.
-Wood laid out 26 half-acre (2,000 m²) lots in 1744.
+Wood laid out 26 half-acre (2,000 m2) lots in 1744.
 The County Court held its first session on November 11, 1743, where James Wood served until 1760.
 Lord Fairfax, understanding that possession is 9/10ths of the law, built a home here (in present-day Clarke County) in 1748.

 In February 1752, the Virginia House of Burgesses granted the fourth city charter in Virginia to 'Winchester' as Frederick Town was renamed after Colonel Wood's birthplace in England.
 In 1754, Abraham Hollingsworth built the local residence called Abram's Delight, which served as the first local Quaker meeting house.
 George Washington spent a good portion of his young life in Winchester helping survey the Fairfax land grant for Thomas Fairfax, Sixth Lord Fairfax, as well as performing surveying work for Colonel Wood.
 In 1758 Wood added 158 lots to the west side of town.
 In 1759 Thomas Lord Fairfax contributed 173 more lots to the south and east.